s-20/unnamed/Advancement.md

 Improvement                           | Cost
 -----------------------------------   | -----------------
 New Aspect                            | 5
-Improve Aspect                        | 2x the new Rank New Trait, Skill, or Connection       | 3
+Improve Aspect                        | 3
+New Trait, Skill, or Connection       | 3
-Improve a Trait, Skill, or Connection | 1x the new Rank New Focus (Max.
-3 per Skill)          | 1 + 1 per Focus you already have on that skill Expand Special Ability                | 1 or more (Discuss with your GM) New Special Ability                   | 5 or more (Discuss with your GM)
+Improve a Trait, Skill, or Connection | 1
+New Focus (Max.
+3 per Skill)          | 1
+Expand Special Ability                | 1 (Discuss with your GM) New Special Ability                   | 5 (Discuss with your GM)

 Gaining a new Focus requires you to have at least two ranks in the associated Skill, and you get one free Focus when you reach 2 ranks; see [Skills](Skills.md).